-When going to India I had no idea where to start, so I thought going South to North might make sense since I want to go to Nepal afterwards.
-When I was searching for the cheapest flight to India from Myanmar and figured Mumbai (aka Bombay) would be the cheapest, but then I saw the cheapest options to Mumbai had a layover in Kochi aka Cochin, I looked on the map and saw that it was in the southwest of India, and since I want to see was much of the country it was a perfect place to start.
+When going to India I had no idea where to start, so I thought going South to North might make sense since I wanted to go to Nepal afterwards.
+When I was searching for the cheapest flight to India from Myanmar and figured Mumbai (aka Bombay) would be the cheapest, but then I saw the cheapest options to Mumbai had a layover in Kochi aka Cochin, I looked on the map and saw that it was in the southwest of India, and since I wanted to see as much of the country as possible I thought it was a perfect place to start.

 I arrived in Cochin without knowing anything about it, but VERY excited to finally be going to India!
 On the flight the person next to me was a nice British girl who had been to India before and began a trend I learned, when she asked me “First time to India?” and it has become a common question, as MOST of the travelers I have met have come one, or several times, which is a good sign!

 When I first arrived in Kochi I arrived without luggage and without sleep from spending the night at the Kuala Lumpur airport, so when I arrived in Kochi I found a place to stay by the airport to wait for my backpack to catch up with me, and get some sleep.
 After it arrived the next day I took the bus into the city and to Fort Cochi.